-With a focus on prison prevention, The Clarion Call works to stem the flow of youth toward the prison system, with emphasis on children of the incarcerated.
-We work connect families with resources designed to keep them – youth and family – on a productive path forward and away from activities and peer groups that progress them toward the school to prison pipeline.
+With a focus on prison prevention, The Clarion Call works to stem the flow of youth toward the prison system, with an emphasis on children of the incarcerated.
+We work to connect families with resources designed to keep them – youth and family – on a productive path forward and away from activities and peer groups that progress them toward the school to prison pipeline.
 The Clarion Call strengthens families to thrive, empowers families to advocate, and coaches families towards a productive future.

 Founder and Executive Director

 Janice Hatcher Liggins

 Message from the Founder: Welcome to The Clarion Call!
 We are a 501 c3 non-profit organization focused on disrupting the school to prison pipeline.
 The Clarion Call is committed to provoking change and eliminating discriminatory practices that lead to huge disparities in incarceration rates among African Americans.
 Discrimination and discriminatory practices are wrong, regardless of who they are directed against.
 Unfortunately, for African Americans, this is a centuries-old war that we continue to fight.
 Join The Clarion Call in our efforts to confront and bring an end to the systemic practices of discrimination that continue to plague our nation and communities every single day.
 It’s time for things to change!

 Board of Directors

 Medical Director of Mental Health Services, Prince George’s County, MD Department of Health

 Kia N. Braxton, PMP